MAILEX: Email Event and Argument Extraction: Acknowledgements

+This work was supported by the United States Government under contract FA8702-15-D-0002, via subcontract through the University of Maryland.
+The views, opinions, and/or filings contained in this material are those of the author(s) and should not be construed as an official position, policy, or decision of the Government of the United States or Carnegie Mellon University or the Software Engineering Institute unless designated by other documentation.
+This project was also supported by resources provided by the Office of Research Computing at George Mason University (\url{https://orc.gmu.edu}) and funded in part by grants from the National Science Foundation (Awards Number 1625039 and 2018631).
+Finally, Saurabh and Ziyu appreciate the funding support from George Mason College of Engineering and Computing.

 In this work, we present the first dataset, \dataset, for performing event extraction from conversational email threads.
 To this end, we first proposed a new taxonomy covering 10 event types and 76 arguments in the email domain.
-Our final dataset includes $\sim$4K emails annotated with $\sim$9K event instances.
-To understand the task challenges, we conducted a series of experiments comparing two commonly-seen lines of approaches for event extraction, i.e., sequence labeling and generative end-to-end extraction (including few-shot GPT-3.5).
+Our final dataset includes 1.5K email threads and $\sim$4K emails, which are annotated with totally $\sim$8K event instances.
+To understand the task challenges, we conducted a series of experiments comparing three types of approaches, i.e., fine-tuned sequence labeling, fine-tuned generative extraction, and few-shot in-context learning.
 Our results showed that the task of email event extraction is far from being addressed, due to challenges lying in, e.g., extracting non-continuous, shared trigger spans, extracting non-named entity arguments, and modeling the email conversational history.
-Our work thus suggests more investigations in this domain-specific event extraction task in the future.\footnote{The source code and dataset can be obtained from \url{https://github.com/salokr/Email-Event-Extraction}.}
+Our work thus suggests more future investigations in this domain-specific event extraction task.\footnote{The source code and dataset can be obtained from \url{https://github.com/salokr/Email-Event-Extraction}.}